Statutory Powers Procedure Act (Ontario)(SPPA)

 If the tape showed me assaulting someone it would be direct evidence of the act.
 It is circumstantial evidence because of the application of deductive reasoning to the direct evidence that does exist: video of me leaving the park at that time.

-Hearsay is (literally) what is "heard" from someone else "saying" it to you (although the "saying" and "hearing" can be both verbal and through writing).
+Hearsay is (literally) what is "heard" from someone else "saying" it to you (although the "saying" and "hearing" can be both verbal and through writing in documents).
 The basic rule (which is riddled with exceptions) is that hearsay evidence is not admissible.

 The basic concern over hearsay as evidence is that what is being told to the tribunal is "second-hand" (and sometimes even third or fourth hand: called 'multiple hearsay') and therefore less reliable, a phenomenon well-known to everyone.
 The adjudicator wants to hear about the events from whoever has direct knowledge of it (ie. the person that saw or did it in the first instance) - because that person's recollection is more likely to be accurate.
 As well, the other parties to the case are entitled to cross-examine the original declarant as to the accuracy and meaning of what they said - something that can't be done with those later in the hearsay 'chain'.
 Ideally, statements should be traced to those who directly observed the events which form the content of their statements, an aspect of another general principle that 'best evidence' should be presented whenever possible.

 However, hearsay issues are only problematic if the subject statement is introduced for its 'truth value'.
-So for example if a witness testifies that he left work early because "the photo shop called and told him his prints were ready" (a hearsay statement), the truth of whether his prints were ready for pick-up or not is immaterial and does not trigger hearsay problems.
+So for example if a witness testifies that he left work early because "the photo shop called and told me my prints were ready" (a hearsay statement), the truth of whether 'his prints were ready for pick-up' or not is immaterial and does not trigger hearsay problems.
 Often this sort of statement is uncritically allowed into evidence under the general description of 'narrative': the background necessary to tell a complete story.

 .
 Documents as Hearsay